VAID: Indexing View Designs in Visual Analytics System: The analysis of VA design collection using VAID

 \subsection{Frequency Analysis}

-We then report on the frequency of different property values in \system{} specifications.
+We then report on the frequency of different property values and findings in \system{}.

-\textbf{Actions.} As shown in~\autoref{fig:statistics}A, \textit{present} is the most frequent action, followed by \textit{compare} and \textit{identify}, and \textit{summarize}.
+\textbf{Actions: ``low-level'' actions are the most used analytic actions.} As shown in Fig.~\ref{fig:statistics}A, \textit{present} is the most frequent action.
 The results show that many designs are merely used for data exhibition.
-Besides, comparative analysis, identification of data patterns/attributes, and displaying data overview are popular.
-For the goal of searching, \textit{explore} is the most popular one, which stands for exploratory analysis.
-Interestingly, we did not discover designs that are used for \textit{enjoy}, which shows the difference between VA and infographics.
+Therefore, we excluded \textit{present} in the later analysis since designers commonly use terms like ``show,'' ``visualize,'' and other ambiguous words to explain their use of such view designs.
+After excluding this category, \textit{compare}, \textit{identify}, and \textit{summarize} are the most popular.
+These three actions are categorized into ``low-level'' query actions by Brehmer and Munzner~\cite{brehmer2013multi}.
+For the goal of searching, \textit{explore} is the most popular one, which stands for exploratory analysis. \rrindex{S3.1.2}\rr{Interestingly, we did not discover designs that are used for \textit{enjoy}, showing the difference between visual analytics and infographics.}

-\textbf{Targets.} From target distribution (\autoref{fig:statistics}B), we discovered that the most popular target is \textit{value} for tabular data, which refers to visualizing specific attribute values or metric values that are useful for the domain problems. \textit{distribution} and \textit{correlation} are the second and third popular targets.
+\textbf{Targets: domain-specific values are the most popular targets.} From target distribution (Fig.~\ref{fig:statistics}B), we discovered that the most popular target is \textit{value}, which refers to visualizing values that are computed from metrics or algorithms.
+This reflects the features of VA, which closely collaborates with domains and utilizes data mining techniques for data preprocessing. \textit{Distribution} and \textit{correlation} are the second and third popular targets.
 The results demonstrate that understanding the correlations and distributions of the attributes are the key indicators for data patterns in VA.
 For graph data, \textit{links} and the whole \textit{graphs} are the most frequently visualized targets.

-\textbf{Compositions.} Composition distribution is presented in \autoref{fig:statistics}C. \textit{Facet}, which organizes visualizations of the same types by rows and columns, is the most used composition type in VA. \textit{Concat} is the second popular type, which refers to placing visualizations with different types side by side. \textit{Nested} composition is not covered by the original Vega-Lite specification.
-Although it has the smallest proportion, it accounts for more than 10\% of the knowledge base.
+\textbf{Compositions: simple is preferable.} Composition distribution is presented in Fig.~\ref{fig:statistics}C. \textit{Facet}, which organizes visualizations of the same types by rows and columns, is the most used composition type in VA.
+This simple composition conveniently visualizes one or two more dimensions with simple visualization building blocks (e.g., scatterplot matrix). \textit{Concat} is the second popular type, which refers to placing visualizations with different types side by side. \textit{Nested} composition is not covered by the original Vega-Lite.
+Although it has the smallest proportion, it accounts for more than 10\%.